VermillionBird/2021-picoCTF/General Skills/README.md

 ### General Skills
 ### 7/7 Solves, 110/110 points
 ---
 Very few general challenges, most of them very easy point values.

 Again note that flags are not necessarily yours.
+Also note that total solves may not be completely accurate, but should still give you a good indication of the true difficulty.

 ### Challenges: